 Founded in 2008 by Oliver Knight & Rory McGrath, the studio is a collaborative practice engaged in ongoing partnerships with artists, curators, editors, architects, designers and institutions.

-Recent commissions include the exhibition design and campaign for Fear and Love (Design Museum), visual identities for Manus × Machina (The Met, New York), the British Pavilion in Venice, and Under the Same Sun (Guggenheim, New York) as well as book projects with artists Fos and Shezad Dawood.
-Our ongoing collaboration with the REAL Foundation continues with the creative direction of REAL Review now in its third issue.
-Between 2011–15 the studio was responsible for the visual identity and creative direction of the Strelka Institute.
+Recent projects include a close collaboration with JW Anderson, 6a Architects and The Hepworth Wakefield on the exhibition ‘Disobedient Bodies’, visual identities for the British Pavilion at the Venice Biennale, Untitled Art fairs in Miami/San Francisco and Under the Same Sun with the Guggenheim, New York/South London Gallery.
+Alongside collaborative projects with artists Fos and Shezad Dawood; and our ongoing creative direction of the quarterly REAL REVIEW now in its fourth issue.
+Between 2011–16 the studio was responsible for the visual identity and creative direction of the Strelka Institute.